 I ran a dinner party for 6 people, following a day spent at The Woodspeen cookery school down in Berkshire but you can do something much simpler, anyone can get involved.
-You could bake some cupcakes and sell them in your office or maybe charge your other half for a weeks worth of packed lunches.
+You could bake some cupcakes and sell them in your office or maybe charge your other half for a week’s worth of packed lunches.
 You’ll find lots of fundraising info over here.

-I followed my time plan as directed by John meticulously and aside from a slightly cold pastry tart, everything went very well.
+I followed my time plan as directed by John meticulously and aside from a slight cold pastry tart, everything went very well.
 The key is to keep calm and have a clear running order written out in front of you.
 Prep everything you can and have all the pots and pans to hand.
-I was nervous before hand but actually, I thoroughly enjoyed the evening and even had time to sit with my guests and chat.
+I was nervous beforehand but actually, I thoroughly enjoyed the evening and even had time to sit with my guests and chat.
 What a great opportunity to get 5 of my closest friends together to drink, chat, eat and raise awareness for this campaign.

 Pumpkin veloute with bloomer bread

 Wild mushroom risotto

 Crown of chicken, tart fine, greens & red wine jus